Fiserv/Commerce-Hub/docs/Resources/API-Documents/Security/Credentials.md

 A credentials request is used for authorizing or submitting subsequent financial transactions.

 - Returns an `accessToken` used in creating an [authentication header](?path=docs/Resources/API-Documents/Authentication-Header.md).
-- Returns a `sessionId` used in [iFrame JS](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) and [Payment JS](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/Payment-JS.md) requests.
+- Returns a `sessionId` used with Secure Data Capture [iFrame](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) and [JS](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/Payment-JS.md) requests.

 <!--
 type: tab